whitebe4st/KrathongScanPython/UI_README.md

     - **Perspective Correction**: Uses homography to automatically correct warped/perspective-distorted images
 - **Use case**: For real-time scanning of physical krathong papers

-### 3. 📂 Auto Directory Mode
+### 3. 🔄 Auto-Directory Monitor

-- **Purpose**: Automatically monitor a folder for new krathong images
+- **Purpose**: Automatically monitor a directory for new krathong images and process them
 - **How it works**:
-  - Select a directory to monitor
+  - Click the button to select a directory to monitor
-  - The app will check for new image files every 5 seconds
+  - The system continuously scans for new image files
-  - New files are automatically processed one at a time
-  - Processed files are tracked to avoid reprocessing
+  - Automatically processes any new krathong images found
+  - Uses the same detection and cropping pipeline as Import mode
+- **Features**:
+  - Real-time directory monitoring
+  - Automatic file detection and processing
+  - Supports multiple image formats (PNG, JPG, BMP, TIFF)
+  - Metadata generation for each processed image
+  - Background processing without blocking the UI
-- **Use case**: For batch processing when images are being added to a folder
+- **Use case**: For batch processing or automated workflows where images are regularly added to a folder

 ## Settings & Status Display